 Back in 2012, we documented Zelda’s not insignificant legacy on the Plains, like the fraternity formed to worship her and stuff.

-She was pretty much the most popular girl on campus, and she didn’t even go here (though her brother did briefly).
-From 1917 to 1920 or so, if Zelda hadn’t made the trip to Auburn, you really couldn’t call it a dance.
-And scoring her for a football game appearance was almost as awesome as scoring a touchdown.
+She was pretty much the most popular girl on campus, and she didn’t even go here (though her brother briefly did).
+From 1917 to 1920 or so, if Zelda didn’t made the trip to Auburn, you really couldn’t call it a dance.
+And scoring her for a football date was almost as awesome as scoring a touchdown.

-“Auburn was certainly fortunate Saturday in having Misses Liva Hart and Zelda Sayre of Montgomery for their sponsors,” wrote the Plainsman (then the Orange and Blue) after Auburn’s 1919 win over Georgia, in which Auburn halfback Francis Stubbs, F. Scott Fitzgerald’s stiffest competition for Zelda’s affection, dominated on defense.
+“Auburn was certainly fortunate Saturday in having Misses Liva Hart and Zelda Sayre of Montgomery for their sponsors,” wrote the Plainsman (then the Orange and Blue) after Auburn’s 1919 win over Georgia, in which Auburn halfback Francis Stubbs, who kept trying to stiff-arm Fitzy for Zelda’s affection, dominated on defense.

 But the girl wasn’t just a decoration.
-She was a fan.
-A real fan.
-A rooter.
-Sure, her interest may have had something to do with her having flings with, like, at least three of the 1919 Champions of the South in order to keep Fitzy jealous.
+She was a fan–a real fan.
+A real rooter.
+Sure, her interest may have had something to do with her having flings with, like, at least three of the 1919 Champions of the South in order to keep the yankee jealous.
 But still, when she spoke of Auburn’s team, it wasn’t “they”—it was “we.”
 As in “I knew we could do it.”
 She kept up with the team.
 She wanted to know the outcomes even of games that hadn’t made her social calendar.

 Fitzgerald probably had to be a football expert just to have something to talk about.

 My dad,red howard , played at Auburn 1919.1920